awsdocs/amazon-ses-developer-guide/doc-source/smtp-connect.md

 The Amazon SES SMTP endpoint requires that all connections be encrypted using Transport Layer Security \(TLS\)\. \(Note that TLS is often referred to by the name of its predecessor protocol, SSL\.\) Amazon SES supports two mechanisms for establishing a TLS\-encrypted connection: STARTTLS and TLS Wrapper\.
 Check the documentation for your software to determine whether it supports STARTTLS, TLS Wrapper, or both\.

-**Note**
-Amazon Elastic Compute Cloud \(Amazon EC2\) restricts email traffic over port 25 by default\.
-To avoid timeouts when sending email through the SMTP endpoint from Amazon EC2, you can request that these restrictions be removed\.
-For more information, see [How do I remove the restriction on port 25 from my Amazon EC2 instance or AWS Lambda function?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) in the AWS Knowledge Center\.
-Alternatively, you can use a different port, or use an [Amazon VPC endpoint](send-email-set-up-vpc-endpoints.md)\.
+Amazon Elastic Compute Cloud \(Amazon EC2\) throttles email traffic over port 25 by default\.
+To avoid timeouts when sending email through the SMTP endpoint from EC2, submit a [Request to Remove Email Sending Limitations](https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/ec2-email-limit-rdns-request) to remove the throttle\.
+Alternatively, you can send email using a different port, or use an [Amazon VPC endpoint](send-email-set-up-vpc-endpoints.md)\.

 ## STARTTLS<a name="smtp-connect-starttls"></a>